wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/4-plan-migration-strategies.md

   :::column:::

-If none of the previously mentioned options work for you and you want to migrate your user’s mailboxes to Microsoft365.
+If none of the previously mentioned options work for you and you want to migrate your user’s mailboxes to Microsoft 365.

   :::column-end:::